RadovanFindra/psp-manager/README.md

 1. Select PSP SD card
 2. Check state of Databese
 3. If necesery build it
 4. type name or starting part of game name that you want to download and hit    enter or just hit enter to see all games in databese
-5.Click on game you want
+5. Click on game you want
-5. Hit Download and wait until text next to it says Currently doing: Done!
+6. Hit Download and wait until text next to it says Currently doing: Done!
-6. Now your game is on SD card ready to play and if you want you can click on Save Game's button to lauch Save games manager
+7. Now your game is on SD card ready to play and if you want you can click on Save Game's button to lauch Save games manager
-7. as you can see your Game selected in Downloader is typet in find fild. just hit Find Game and you will see every save game that is for this game.
+8. as you can see your Game selected in Downloader is typet in find fild. just hit Find Game and you will see every save game that is for this game.
-8. Select savegame and hit copy and your save game is also on your SD card ready to load
+9. Select savegame and hit copy and your save game is also on your SD card ready to load
-9. That's all if you want to download more just download.
+10. That's all if you want to download more just download.

 ## Sources & Inspiration
 This idea come to my heat when i saw HomeBrew App called Free Stor \